Predictions and algorithmic statistics for infinite sequence: Prediction on Martin-L o f random sequences

 \begin{proof}[Proof of Theorem~\ref{m-l}]

-Assume that a sequence $\omega$ is Martin-L\"of random with respect to some computable measure $P$, so $D=d(\omega\cnd P)$ is finite.
+Now we have a sequence $\omega$ that is Martin-L\"of random with respect to some computable measure $P$, so $D=d(\omega\cnd P)$ is finite.
 For each prefix $x$ of $\omega$ we take the best explanation $Q$ that makes the expression

 minimal.
 Note that $P$ is among the candidates for $Q$, so this expression should not exceed